aau-claaudia/hpc/docs/taaurus/how-to-access.md

 | Add new applications | :material-check: | :material-check: |
 | Import of extra data | :material-check: | — |

-Other changes—such as adding capacity, extending the project, or shutting down early—may also be available in the form.
-Contact CLAAUDIA if you are unsure which option to choose.

 !!! info "Project roles"
     When adding members in Part 1 or via the modification form, you can assign:

-    - **Principal Investigator (PI)**
-    - **Project Administrator**
     - **Project Member (Read/Write)**
     - **Project Member (Read-Only)**

-    See the [FAQs](/taaurus/faqs/) for more on roles and project structure.

 ---